4 Ways to Boost Yields and Returns

 But that’s not the half of it.
-In tandem with those high yields, the capital gains have been great too.
-The average total return for these forty securities is 39.4%.
-The best performer has gained 254.5%, yet still yields 4%.
+In tandem with those high yields, the capital gains have been great, too.
+No less than 29 of the 30 securities are showing positive returns.
+The best performer has gained +104.6%, yet still yields 5.3%.

-This isn’t the performance of some secret index or an exclusive hedge-fund’s holdings.
-It’s what is currently happening within the portfolios of my High-Yield advisory.
+This isn’t the performance of some secret or an exclusive hedge-fund’s holdings.
+It’s what is currently happening within the portfolios of my High-Yield Investing advisory.

 What’s the secret to that sort of performance?
 How can you build a similar portfolio for yourself?
 Don’t get me wrong — I do an enormous amount of research and watch my holdings and the market like a hawk.
 But much of the good fortune comes from sticking to a few simple rules that you can use as well.

-Over the years, these rules have proven their value in bull and bear markets.
+Over the years, these rules have proven their value in and markets.
 The techniques are not complicated.
 Anyone can follow them and potentially get the same results.
-So I wanted to share with you, my fellow income investors, the four basic rules I follow to build my winning High-Yield Investing portfolios.
+So as a little holiday gift to my fellow income investors, I wanted to share with you the four basic rules I follow to build my winning High-Yield Investing portfolios.
 I’m confident these tips can work for you as well:

-It is a well-known fact that the vast majority of common stocks simply don’t yield much.
-The S&P 500’s average yield is only 2%.
+It is a well-known fact that the vast majority of common stocks simply don’t much.
+The S&P 500’s average is only 2.0%.

 So when I can’t find the income I want from common stocks I like, I look elsewhere.
-My first stop is often preferred shares of the same company, which almost always yield more.
+My first stop is often preferred of the same company, which almost always more.
 Say you wanted to invest in General Electric (NYSE: GE).
-The common shares of General Electric currently yield 3.3%, but you can find preferred shares of GE yielding upward of 6.5%.
-You still benefit from the underlying company’s backing, but with a much higher yield.
+The common of GE currently 3.0%, but you can find preferred yielding upwards of 7.0%.
+You still benefit from the underlying company’s backing, but with a much higher .

-But sometimes — for instance, during a market panic — investors indiscriminately dump these bonds, pushing their prices down.
+But sometimes — most recently during the recent market panic — investors indiscriminately dump these bonds, pushing their prices down.
 By purchasing the bonds at a discount to par, you lock in great opportunities for capital gains in addition to higher-than-normal yields.

 A case in point was Delphi Financial Group 8% Senior Notes (which have since been called).
-I purchased the notes in July 2009 for $19.27 — a 23% discount to par value.
-During the 16 months I held, I collected $3 per note in interest payments while the shares rose to their $25 par value.
-In total, the notes returned more than 45%.
+I purchased the notes in July 2009 for $19.27 — a -23% discount to par value.
+During the 16 months I held, I collected $3.00 per note in interest payments while the rose to their $25 par value.
+In total, the notes returned more than +45%.

 This rule may seem the most obvious, but it is also the most difficult to follow.

-Action to Take –> It may sound like a cliche, but knowing when to sell is just as important as knowing when to buy.
+It may sound like a cliche, but knowing when to sell is just as important as knowing when to buy.
 A wise investor knows when to cut losses and move on to the next opportunity.
 If the security in question is falling with the market, I may not be worried.
-However, if changes in the company’s operations mean it could see rocky times ahead, then I don’t want any part of it.
+However, if changes in the company’s operations mean it could see rocky times ahead, I don’t want a part of it.